Environmental Crime Rates

 In conclusion, addressing the challenges in prosecuting environmental crime offenders necessitates enhanced international cooperation, streamlined legal frameworks, and improved methods for assessing environmental damages.
 Overcoming these obstacles is crucial for holding perpetrators accountable, deterring future crimes, and safeguarding the health of our planet.

-See also Crime Rates in International Waters
+See also Racial Bias and Perceptions of Crime Rates

 Jurisdictional issues in transnational cases